VSadov/VSadov.github.io/_posts/2016-10-01-conditional-receiver.md

 }
 ```

 The corresponding IL will not make a copy.
 Compiler knows that byval argument cannot change between the null check and the invocation.
-There are no observable sideeffects from re-reading the argument and thus there is no point to make a private copy.
+There are no observable sideeffects from re-reading the argument and thus there is no point in making a private copy.

 ```cs
 .method private hidebysig static